 - Created on the 31 May, 2017.

-The minimum detection sensitivity level of human deamidated gliadin protein epitopes (DGP IgG) using this human anti-DGP IgG ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of human deamidated gliadin protein epitopes (anti-DGP-IgG) using current human anti-DGP IgG ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - Diagnostic value of anti-deamidated gliadin peptide IgG antibodies for celiac disease in children and IgA-deficient patients.
 J Pediatr Gastroenterol Nutr.
 (2012) 55 (1): 50-5.
 Mozo L., et al.